csc-training/intro-to-parallel-computing/slides/openmp-work-sharing-constructs/openmp-work-sharing-constructs.md

 # Race condition

 - Race conditions take place when multiple threads read and write a variable simultaneously
-- Random results depending on the order the threads access asum
-- We need some mechanism to control the access

 ```fortran
 asum = 0.0d0